cscart/docs/install/possible_issues/suhosin.rst

 * The **Add to cart** button does not work.

-* There are problems with the template area and with adding categories etc.
+* There are problems with the template area and with adding categories, etc.

-* Upgrade center does not work correctly
+* The **Upgrade Center** does not work correctly.

 .. note::